PasinduChamika531/PasinduChamika531/README.md

 <!--STARTS_HERE_QUOTE_CARD-->
 <p align="center">
-    Life is like riding a bicycle.
-To keep your balance, you must keep moving.
+    <h3>Life is like riding a bicycle.
+To keep your balance, you must keep moving.</h3>

   -*Albert Einstein*
 </p>